stefano5/Telemetry_Analysis_Vehicle_Dinamics/README.md

 However the effect of the parameters is immediately seen on the circuit very clearly.

 ## Moving Centrodes, Fixed Centrodes & Moving and Fixed Centrodes
-Compute the moving and fixed centrodes of the vehicle. the theory of this procedure is explained [here](http://www.dimnp.unipi.it/guiggiani-m/fig_centrodes_guiggiani.html).
+Compute the moving and fixed centrodes of the vehicle.
+The theory of this procedure is explained [here](http://www.dimnp.unipi.it/guiggiani-m/fig_centrodes_guiggiani.html).

 ![2222](https://user-images.githubusercontent.com/40228829/159126042-257e4da3-0af6-43f7-8b80-727f8afe2f6a.PNG)